How to visit the magnificent Chateau Chenonceau in France

-The Chateau de Chenonceau has been a must-visit for me ever since I saw photographs of this stunningly beautiful fairytale castle.
-The former hunting grounds of French Kings Chateau de Chenonceau spans the River Cher in the Loire Valley and is nicknamed “Château des Dames”.
+The Chateau Chenonceau has been a must-visit for me ever since I saw photographs of this stunningly beautiful fairytale castle.
+The former hunting grounds of the French King’s the Chenonceau Chateau spans the River Cher in the Loire Valley and is nicknamed “Château des Dames”.

 We took a leisurely drive down to the Val de Loire (Loire Valley) from Lassay in the Mayenne which took around 3 hours.
 We planned to stay in Amboise which is the perfect centre point for visiting many chateaux, not to mention enjoying some fine French cuisine and fabulous Loire Valley wines.

-When the Hundred Years war ended in 1453, these castles or chateaux were turned from defensive to being Palaces.
+When the Hundred Years’ war ended in 1453, these castles or chateaux were turned from defensive forts to Palaces.
 At this time Tours was the capital of France and Louis XI made his Touraine Chateau his permanent residence.
 The court followers of course decided to copy the King and they bought up ruined castles and restored them to be suitable princely residences.

 Around 100 or so of the Loire chateaux are now open to the public, while others are established as luxury hotels, and many are still in private ownership.